DemisoDaba/printf/README.md

 ## Description

 This repository contains a version of printf in C programming language, which maintains the main functions of  basic function.
-It is totally requested by [Alx-Africa School](https://www.alxafrica.com/) and done by [Demiso Daba of Ethiopia](https://github.com/DemisoDaba/) and [Nchopereu Nelson of Cameroon](https://github.com/impactnelson/)
+It is totally requested by [Alx-Africa School](https://www.alxafrica.com/) and done by [Demiso Daba of Ethiopia](https://github.com/DemisoDaba/) and [Princeeze of Nigeria](https://github.com/Princeeze744)

 ## The order by which we are trying: